 When the time comes to sell one’s lifelong achievement, a professionally prepared valuation can increase the odds of a favourable outcome.
 The key, however, is in the timing of the assessment; before marketing the enterprise is imperative.
 By having the evaluation done ahead of time provides – among others – the following advantages:

-• Increasing sale price – As mentioned before, if the valuation process is contemplated in advance, course corrections can be made to improve profitability and sale price.
-Action can be taken on recommendations outlined in the analysis which can lead to a more comfortable retirement.
+Increasing Sale Price – When considering the valuation process in advance, it becomes possible to make course corrections that enhance profitability and increase the sale price.
+By taking action on the recommendations outlined in the analysis, individuals can achieve a more comfortable retirement.

 Unfortunately, there are no simple methods of determining an accurate value of a company.
 The unique qualities that make it attractive to customers are also the same qualities that make it unique and unsuited to online and rule-of-thumb methods.
 A professional business valuator can help you traverse the assessment maze and help you confidently arrive at your real value.